-We’ve all seen the pictures of the dogs trotting through the yard, large stick in mouth, enjoying their time spent chewing.
-What you don’t immediately see is the dangerous aftermath of this habit, and the havok it can wreak on your furry family members well being.
+We’ve all seen the pictures of the dogs trotting through the yard, large sticks in their mouths, enjoying their time spent chewing.
+What you don’t immediately see is the dangerous aftermath of this habit and the havoc it can wreak on your furry family member’s well-being.

 Do twigs and wood really pose a serious threat to your dog’s health?
-In this article we will discuss the potential dangers of wood chewing, and ways to get your pup to stop!
+Let’s dive in and discuss the potential dangers of wood chewing and ways to get your pup to stop.

 Why Dogs Chew Things

-Chewing is a normal behavior for a dog.
-Their need to chew goes back to their primal instincts, and their own unique way of keeping their teeth healthy.
+Chewing is normal behavior for a dog.
+Their need to chew goes back to their primal instincts and their own unique way of keeping their teeth healthy.
 While our furry companion is no wild dog, their domestication has not removed their desire to chew and bite the objects in their presence.
-A dogs’ love to chew is instilled in their DNA!
+A dog’s love to chew is instilled in their DNA.

-Chewing is also a dog’s way to explore the world around them.
-“Chewing, for a dog, is like a human opening a door and looking into a room,” says the chairman of the U.K. Canine Behavior Association.
-Your yard is essentially their playground to explore, and sticks and wood are an extremely satisfying object for a pup to chew during their adventures.
+Chewing is also a dog’s way of exploring the world around them.
+“Chewing, for a dog, is like a human opening a door and looking into a room,” says the chairman of the U.K. Canine and Feline Behavior Association.
+Your yard is essentially their playground to explore, and sticks and wood are extremely satisfying objects for a pup to chew during their adventures.

 Reasons Your Dog May Be Chewing Wood